Post Page Advertisement [Top]

 2. Blurred or Distorted Vision: Blurriness, especially in just one eye, can indicate an issue with blood flow to the retina.

-5. A Shadow Over Your Visual Field: A shadow or curtain-like effect over part of your vision could mean an obstruction in the retinal artery.
+5. A Shadow or Curtain Over Your Visual Field: A dark shadow or curtain-like effect covering part of your vision may indicate a serious retinal problem requiring immediate medical attention.

 Keeping your eyes healthy during heatwaves requires some proactive steps.
-Here are essential tips to help prevent eye strokes and protect your vision:
+Here are some practical steps you can take to protect your eyes and support overall eye health during periods of extreme heat:

 1. Hydration: Staying well-hydrated is crucial.
 Drink plenty of water throughout the day to keep your body and eyes hydrated.
 Dehydration thickens your blood, increasing the risk of clots.
 So, make water your best friend, especially during hot weather.